La mujer en la ventana (The Lady In The Window)Cuba Series - Painting #19

 36" x 48" - Acrylic on canvas

-It may be the same at home in Brooklyn, but to me it seems that many Cubans live their lives in doorways and window sills.
+During my travels throughout the country, I got the sense that many Cubans live their lives in doorways and windowsills.
 Walk any street and the populace seems to be spilling out from their respective homes, watching the world go by.
 Perhaps they are merely passing the time or trying to cool off in the tropic heat, but my sense is that often times they are waiting - waiting for that elusive "something" that lifts them from the mire of the past 60 years of political confusion and paves a clear path for them to make due for themselves.